edgegap/distributed-relay-examples/README.md

 ### Session Id & User Id

-Before relaying game traffic, we need to get the sessionID and userID.</br>
+Before relaying the game traffic, we need to get the sessionID and userID.</br>
 The game server & clients will get this after the match is made / lobby is started.</br>

 ```cs